TCPA Compliance for Lead Buyers: The Complete Guide (2026)

 • STOP keyword must be supported and processed automatically

-Carrier Requirements (These Are Stricter Than the Law)
+Carrier Requirements (Stricter Than the Law)

 • 10DLC registration required for all business text messaging on local numbers